 “Songs from an Apartment,” another book from her shelves, contains Olena’s own poems.

-Olena is also the founder of Poets of Queens, an organization that promotes local writers and hosts public readings.
+Olena, the founder of Poets of Queens, an organization that promotes local writers, also does public readings.
 In 2020, she’ll be publishing a book of the members’ works.

 In the meantime, she’s writing a collection of poems that were inspired by her translation work.

 Between rhymes, she’s learning embroidery.
-She’ll employ it to embellish her wardrobe, not her words.
+She’ll employ is to embellish her wardrobe, not her words.

 Sponsored by Bareburger, it’s a free, public event.